 Using Browser Extensions To Increase Security

-Before we get into Bitwarden and how to use it, so we have another barrier protect us I want to give a few words of caution.
+So we have another barrier protect us I want to give a few words of caution.
 Since apps like Bitwarden are online, there is always a chance that they get compromised and your information leaks into the ether.

 Always practice safe password techniques when creating master passwords and never use the same password twice.
 If you are using Bitwarden, there is no reason why you will have to remember more than one password anyway.